University Park 83 Exceptional

 What's it like Living in University Park?

-University Park is a small city located in the state of New Mexico.
-The city has a population of 2,917 people.
+University Park, New Mexico is a smaller city with a population of 2,984 people.
 The majority of University Park residents report their race to be White; this is followed by American Indian and Alaskan and Black.
 Additionally, more than a quarter of the population of University Park are of Hispanic or Latino origin, and 22% of the population also speak Spanish.
-With an average age of 20 years old, University Park could be a great place to live for young adults as this age is well below the national average.
+University Park could be a great place for young adults and students as the average age of 20 years old is below the nation’s average.
 All the single ladies and all the single fellas might want to take notice as only 7% of the University Park population is married.
-If you are not a fan of long commutes, you will enjoy living in University Park.
-With an average one way commute time of only 13 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+If you're not a fan of traffic congestion and long commute times to work, University Park is the place to be.
+Commutes to work here are shorter, with an average one-way commute time taking only 13 minutes, significantly lower than the national average of 26 minutes.

-With a livability score of 83/100, University Park is ranked #684 in the United States and #1 in New Mexico.
+Using data and statistics University Park has received a livability score of 82/100.
+This score is ranked in the 96th percentile when compared to all other cities.
 Pack your bags!
 This is a very high score in comparison to other US cities.
 Living in University Park could be a great choice!
-University Park is also ranked in the top 10 percentile of all cities across the USA.
-If we check out each of the categories individually, we see that University Park ranks well for cost of living (A+), education (A+) and housing (B).
+The cherry on top is that University Park also ranks in the top 10 percent of all cities.
+If we dig down a little deeper into each category within the livability score, we see that University Park has higher than average scores for the following: cost of living (A+), education (A+) and housing (B).
 University Park does not do well for the following: employment (F).
-It might be a good idea to take a closer look at each category to find out why.
+It might be wise to take a closer look at each category to find out why.

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their University Park apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.